dtr-org/unit-e/doc/developer-notes.md

 merge.

-Where this is too slow changes might also be done via pull request to the Bitcoin Core version of the code.
+Where this is too slow changes might also be done via pull request to the unit-e version of the code.
 See the [bitcoin developer notes](https://github.com/dtr-org/unit-e/blob/master/doc/developer-notes.md#subtrees) for their policies on that.